 - Add white wine to pan and cook until it is reduced to ¼ cup.

-- Stir in 1/3 cup of butter, then add back in shrimp.
-(Store remaining butter in wax paper in freezer for another use)
+Stir in one log of butter until fully melted, then add back in shrimp.
+(Store remaining butter in wax paper in freezer for another use).
+Butter good for up to 6 weeks.
+(Be sure to write on way paper what is inside for easy identification later)

-- Reduce heat to low and cook until shrimp is coocked through.
+Reduce heat to low and cook until shrimp is cooked through.

 I make this butter blend in bulk because it is so easily adapted for many things.